hubertjanhickinson/OrconWifiController/Readme.md

 Pin 11 = Input from factory PCB (PWM)\
 Pin 12 = Current fanspeed rpm

-The rest of the pins are designed for a Wemos D1 Mini (Pro)
+The rest of the pins are designed for a Wemos D1 Mini (Pro).
+If new firmware needs to be flashed to the Wemos, then GPIO 0 and GND need to be connected to enter flash mode.

 Example of data in Grafana:
 <img src="https://github.com/hubertjanhickinson/OrconWifiController/blob/main/Graphs.png" alt="Graphs"/>